 Supplies: All students must provide their own full-sized scantron form for each exam.

-All students are required to purchase and register a "ResponseCard RF

-Transmitter."
-This can be purchased from the bookstore or directly from Turning

-Technologies via the web (http://he-ecommerce-n.turningtechnologies.com/).
+All students are required to purchase and register a "ResponseCard RF Transmitter" (RF-RFC-01).
+This can be purchased from the bookstore or directly from Turning Technologies via the web (http://he-ecommerce-n.turningtechnologies.com/).
 Students must bring these to all class meetings, except exams.

 Attendance Policy: Attendance records will be used in determining your grade.
-Attendance will be taken using a combination of sign-in sheets and the student-response system.
+Attendance will be taken using a combination of sign-in sheets, TA checking of the seating chart, and the student-response system.
 Each student may be absent up to three class periods without penalty.
 For each absence after the third, a student's final grade will be reduced by one letter grade.
-Please note that aside from absences for religious holidays (see below), there are no excused absences.
+Aside from absences for religious holidays (see below), there are no excused absences.
 Class attendance is strongly encouraged as all students are responsible for any material covered or assignments given in class even if it does not appear in the texts or on the website.
 For exams,